rpi-mercerxlab/BeyondGPA/docs/API-Specs/V1/Student-Projects.md

 ### Project Delete: `DELETE` `/api/v1/project/[project_id]`

 Soft Deletes the specified project.
 After 30 days of being soft deleted, the project and any image stored with the project will be deleted.
 This can only be performed by the project owner.
 A restoration will need to be done manually for right now.

 #### Request

 Headers

-- `Authorization`: The session token for the user trying to delete the project.
+None

 Query Params:
 None